tiiarautavesi/mediaservices-project/README.md

-# mediaservices-project
+# Mediaservices -project

-Project work for Mediaservices-course
+Project work for Mediaservices-course.
+This course includes in depth work with project management, consulting, teamwork and documentation.